AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/package-manager.md

 **Error Resolution**

-To resolve this issue, the maintainer of the of the overlay file in `/apps` must review the changes to the overlaid file in `/libs` and incorporate the changes as needed into the overlay ( `/apps`), and redeploy the overlaid file.
+To resolve this issue, the maintainer of the overlay file in `/apps` must review the changes to the overlaid file in `/libs` and incorporate the changes as needed into the overlay ( `/apps`), and redeploy the overlaid file.

 >[!NOTE]
 >